kitled/linux/NOTES/Storage/ZFS/debian.md

     The build step takes some time.
     `Building initial module for 6.1.0-26-amd64`

+    If all goes well, it ends by creating a bunch of symlinks and running `update-initramfs`.

 > [!Caution]
 > If you are in a poorly configured environment (e.g. certain VM or container consoles), when `apt` attempts to pop up a message on first install, it may fail to notice a real console is unavailable, and instead appear to hang indefinitely.
 To circumvent this, you can prefix the apt install commands with `DEBIAN_FRONTEND=noninteractive`, like this:
 >